theoddora/Interview_Prep/System Design/03_Scalability.md

 eventually need to be scaled out if the load increases.
 When that happens, as little data as possible should be moved around (or dropped) to avoid the cache degrading or the hit ratio dropping significantly.
-Consistent hashing, or a similar partitioning tech- nique, can help reduce the amount of data that needs to be shuffled when the cache is rebalanced.
+Consistent hashing, or a similar partitioning technique, can help reduce the amount of data that needs to be shuffled when the cache is rebalanced.

 An external cache also comes with a maintenance cost as it’s yet